indigo-dc/cdmi-s3-qos/README-IT.md

 }
 ```

-### 7. Asking for QoS properties (or we can say profiles) assigned to actual objects stored in INDIGO CDMI server.
+### 7. Asking for QoS profiles assigned to actual objects stored in INDIGO CDMI server.

-In first steps of this testing procedure, we have created some exemplary CDMI containers and data objects.
+At the beginning of this testing procedure, we have created some exemplary CDMI containers and data objects.
 Now we will ask the INDIGO CDMI server for QoS profiles assigned to this entities.

 First ask for QoS profile of "/standard/file1.txt" data object